yecril71pl/cpp-docs.pl-pl/docs/standard-library/insert-iterator-class.md

 ### <a name="parameters"></a>Parametry

 *_Cont*\
-Kontener, do którego `insert_iterator` ma zostać wstawiony element.
+Kontener, do którego `insert_iterator` ma wstawiać elementy.

 *_It*\
 Pozycja wstawiania.